Duckulus/ProcessingGradleJava/README.md

 ### ProcessingGradle
-This is a template for using Processing with the Gradle Build Tool\
+This is a template for using Processing with the Gradle Build Tool and Java\
 It uses Processing version 4.0 beta 8 and Gradle 7.4\
 [Kotlin Version](https://github.com/Duckulus/ProcessingGradleKotlin)